plut/InfinityEngine.jl/README.md

 (e.g. quest management or handling of `Strref`s in actions).

 The work on translations (using standard `.po` files) is almost complete.
-This will make it easier to translate mods using already-existing tools, and also make the system more robust (e.g. partial or somewhat obsolete translations will remain usable, and syntax errors in translation files will **not** cause a mod crash).
+This makes it easier to translate mods using already-existing tools, and also make the system more robust (e.g. partial or somewhat obsolete translations will remain usable, and syntax errors in translation files will **not** cause a mod crash).

+Moreover, the translation system is able to include some context about translated strings; the mod author can include some context manually, and the module tries to complement this automatically if possible (e.g. identify whether a line is said by a NPC or by CHARNAME).

 ## But WeiDU already exists!